izzatkarimov/izzatkarimov/README.md

 Hi!
 I'm Izzat

-- Software Engineer with a strong focus on distributed systems and backend infrastructure
+I’m a Computer Engineering student at Vistula University in Warsaw, Poland, and a Software Engineer specializing in distributed systems and backend infrastructure.
-- Computer Engineering at Vistula University

 [website](https://izzat-swe.vercel.app/) | [linkedin](https://www.linkedin.com/in/izzat-karimov)